PeakIndicators/Getting-Started-On-Azure-ML/Documents/Dataset-Monitors.md

-# Detect data drift on datasets
+# Monitor data drift on datasets using the Web Portal

 ## What is data drift?
 The variety of data sources and quick innovation in advanced analytics, data science, AI and machine learning has fundamentally changed the scale and pace of data integration.
 The added pressure to make decisions quickly in unprecedented times means that your organization is more dependent on fresh, reliable data than ever before.